Tambaram: Dhenupureeswarar Temple

 Dhenupureeswarar Temple is also known as Dhenupurisvara, and Thiripureeswarar temple.
 These names are colloquial name of Hindu deity Shiva.
-The temple is located in Madambakkam neighbourhood of the city and it was built during the reign of Parantaka Chola II (r.
+The temple is located in the area of Madambakkam and it was built during the reign of Parantaka Chola II (r.
 962–980 CE).

 The garbhagriha, which is Sanskrit equivalent of sanctum sanctorum, houses the primary deity Dhenupureeswara in linga form.
 The main garbhagriha is apsidal in shape and this is a characteristic feature of Shiva Temples built during Chola Period.
 This type of garbhagriha are known as gajaprishta vimana, where "gajaprishta" literally means "back of an elephant" in Samskrit.
 This type of vimana here is a separate south-facing garbhagriha for the Dhenupureeswarar's Consort Goddess Dhenukambal adjacent to the main garbhagriha.

-The epigraphs in the temple date to the reign of Kulottunga Chola III and Rajaraja Chola III of Chola Dynasty; Jatavarman Sundara Pandyan I of Pandya Dyanasty; Kampana Udaiyar and Devaraya II of Sangama dynasty and Sadasiva Raya of Tuluva dynasty.
-These epigraphs and expansions shows the continued patronage of the temple under various dyanastic rule.

 The temple is one of the 163 megalithic sites in the state of Tamil Nadu.
 The temple has been declared a monument of national importance under the Ancient Monuments and Archaeological Sites and Remains (amendment and validation) 2010 Act.
 The temple has been conserved and restored by Archaeological Survey of India.